KatarzynaReluga/postcAIC/README.md

 [subset](https://github.com/KatarzynaReluga/postcAIC/tree/main/data) and
 the
 [code](https://github.com/KatarzynaReluga/postcAIC/blob/main/data-raw/postcAIC_nhaens.R)
-to construct it can be found in pacakge **postcAIC** together with the [code](https://github.com/KatarzynaReluga/postcAIC/blob/main/data_example/data_example.R) to analyse the results.
+to construct it can be found in package **postcAIC** together with the [code](https://github.com/KatarzynaReluga/postcAIC/blob/main/data_example/data_example.R) to analyse the results.